347-600-5222

 Northern Italy: Richer Options with Butter and Cheese

-• Krapfen (bomboloni): Doughnuts filled with custard or jam, similar to Austrian pastries.
+• Krapfen (bomboloni): Doughnuts filled with custard or jam.

 • Pastries with buttercream: Heavier than southern options.